fredericMagnenat/music-hub-project/docs/architecture/high-level-architecture.md

 ## Technical Summary

-The architecture for "music-data-hub" is designed as a modern web application deployed on a flexible cloud infrastructure.
-The front-end will be a Single-Page Application (SPA) developed with **Remix (TypeScript)**, communicating via a REST API with a robust back-end based on **Quarkus (Java)**.
+The architecture for the Music Hub Project is designed as a modern web application deployed on a flexible cloud infrastructure.
+The front-end is a Single-Page Application (SPA) developed with **Remix (TypeScript)**, communicating via a REST API with a robust back-end based on **Quarkus (Java)**.
 This event-driven architecture, adhering to Domain-Driven Design (DDD) principles, is designed to meet the PRD goals: rapid ISRC validation, centralized catalog management, and high potential for future scalability.

 ## Platform and Infrastructure Choice